Germany risks missing 2020 climate targets, ministry report shows

-BERLIN Germany is at risk of missing its 2020 target for cutting greenhouse gas emissions by 40 percent from 1990, an environment ministry report showed on Wednesday.
+BERLIN (Reuters) - Germany is at risk of missing its 2020 target for cutting greenhouse gas emissions by 40 percent from 1990, an environment ministry report showed on Wednesday.

 Emissions were down by just 27 percent in 2015, it said.